 9. Southbank Centre Food Market

-Just a short walk from the River Thames, the Southbank Centre hosts a weekend food market open from noon until 6pm.
+Just a short walk from the River Thames, the Southbank Centre hosts an incredible weekend food market!

-Traders come to this popular area to share their local cuisines with London’s citizens.
+Traders come to the Southbank Centre Food Market to share their local cuisines with London’s citizens.

 For drinks, you can find cold-pressed juices, loose-leaf teas, high-quality coffees, sparkling wines, and artisan beers and ales all located at various stands around the market.

 As for the food, a melting pot of traditional treats from Poland, Korea, India, New Orleans, Italy, Mauritius, and Portugal brings interesting flavors to the center of London.